MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L01_Environments.md

 ## Exercise 1 - Create environments

-In this exercise, you will create the **Practice** environment that you will do the majority of your lab work in and a developer environment to use to deploy solutions.
+In this exercise, you will create a *Development* environment that you will do the majority of your lab work in and a *Live* environment to use to deploy solutions.

 **NOTE** Depending on the browser that you are using, it is suggested that you disable any pop-up blockers that maybe enabled.
 This will prevent popup screens from not appearing as they should.

-### Task 1.1 – Create trial environment
+### Task 1.1 – Create development environment

 1. Navigate to the Power Platform admin center <https://admin.powerplatform.microsoft.com> and sign in with your Microsoft 365 credentials if prompted again.